gaato/kbbi-mcp/docs/releasing.md

 This repo is set up to publish to PyPI via GitHub Actions on tag push (`v*`) using PyPI Trusted Publishing (OIDC).

+On the same tag push, the workflow also creates a GitHub Release with automatically generated release notes and attaches `dist/*` artifacts.

 Workflow: `.github/workflows/publish.yml`

 ## Release steps